 Each year, the Board, based on recommendations of the Compensation Committee, determines the number of shares that may be subject to equity awards for all employees, including the Named Executive Officers.
 The total number of shares subject to equity awards is constrained by the Board's desire to limit dilution to shareholders to a level consistent with our historical levels, which generally approximate a dilution of one percent, and to limit the total grant date fair value of the equity awards to a targeted level.
 The one percent dilution is based on an assessment of a conservative amount relative to high-tech growth companies.
 The grant date fair value is based on a comparison to the prior fiscal year's expense and the current year's estimate of a percentage of total payroll expense.
-The Compensation Committee and the Board generally follow a practice of estimating the equity grant valuation limit based on the share price on the date of the Compensation Committee meeting at which the equity grants are determined by the Compensation Committee for recommendation to the Board to assure that the valuation limit is consistent with the approximate dilution limit of one percent.
-The Compensation Committee then allocates these equity grants to the Named Executive Officers, and the CEO allocates equity grants to selected employees.
+The Compensation Committee and the Board generally follow a practice of estimating the equity grant valuation limit based on the share price on the date of the Compensation Committee meeting at which the equity grants are determined by the Compensation Committee then allocates these equity grants to the Named Executive Officers, and the CEO allocates equity grants to selected employees.
 To facilitate the grant of stock options to employees and other executive officers, the Board authorized the CEO to grant individual stock options and restricted stock units during fiscal 2023, subject to the guidelines and limitations imposed by the Compensation Committee.